 Getting Around Dallas – Fort Worth

 Although it has a long way to go until it can stack up to New York City's subway or Chicago's "L" train, Dallas' light rail does a decent job of connecting the city's downtown to other areas of interest, including Deep Ellum and University Park.
-Operated by Dallas Area Rapid Transit, the DART Rail system features four lines (Red, Orange, Green and Blue) that service 61 stations throughout the city.
-Trains operate from around 4:30 to 1 a.m. every day, though schedules vary by line.
+Operated by Dallas Area Rapid Transit, the DART rail system features four lines (Red, Orange, Green and Blue) that service 64 stations throughout the city.
+Trains operate from around 5 a.m. to midnight every day, though schedules vary by line.
 Meanwhile, the Trinity Railway Express connects Dallas and Fort Worth while servicing Metroplex communities and the airport.
 Trains run between Fort Worth's T&P Station and Dallas' Union Station Monday through Friday from around 5 a.m. to 11 p.m.
 On Saturdays, trains do not run as frequently; and on Sundays, they do not run at all.

-The amount you pay to ride will depend on whether you purchase a local or regional DART pass: Local passes are valid on DART Rail and DART Buses and on TRE routes between Dallas' Union Station and DFW Airport.
-Regional passes are valid on all DART and TRE services, as well as The T in Fort Worth.
+The amount you pay to ride will depend on whether you purchase a local or regional DART pass: Local passes are valid on DART rail and DART buses and on TRE routes between Dallas' Union Station and DFW Airport.
+Regional passes are valid on all DART and TRE services, as well as Trinity Metro in Fort Worth.
 An AM/PM pass costs $3 and is good for travel depending on the time it is activated.
 This is an economical option for those who don't need a day pass.
 Activate it in the morning and it is good until noon.
 Activate it after noon, and it is valid until the end of service.
-Day passes – valid from the purchase time to 3 a.m. the next day – cost $5 for local service and $10 for regional service, while a seven-day pass will cost $25 for local service or $50 for regional service.
+Day passes – valid from the purchase time to 3 a.m. the next day – cost $6 for local service and $12 for regional service..

-Dallas Area Rapid Transit also operates an extensive bus system with local and express routes serving 12,500 stops throughout central Dallas and the Metroplex.
-Like the DART Rail, DART Buses run from around 4:30 to 1 a.m. and use DART passes as payment.
+Dallas Area Rapid Transit also operates an extensive bus system with local and express routes serving 11,000 stops throughout central Dallas and the Metroplex.
+Like the DART rail, DART buses run from around 5 a.m. to midnight and use DART passes as payment.
 If it is the first time you are using the pass, you must have the driver validate it; for all other subsequent rides, simply swipe your pass through the farebox.
 If you're planning to visit top tourist attractions, such as Dealey Plaza and the Dallas World Aquarium, you can use the D-Link hop-on, hop-off bus.
 This free route offers 19 stops throughout downtown Dallas, from Convention Center station to the Pearl/Arts District station.
 Buses run every 15 minutes from 10:30 a.m. to 9:30 p.m. daily.

-Fort Worth is serviced by a separate bus system called The T, which is managed by the Fort Worth Transportation Authority and features 43 routes that service greater Fort Worth.
+Fort Worth is serviced by a separate bus system called Trinity Metro, or the "T," which is managed by the Fort Worth Transportation Authority and features dozens of routes that service greater Fort Worth.
 However, visitors will only need to rely on a few routes: Bus Nos.
-1 and 15 connect downtown to The Stockyards, while Nos.
-2, 10 and 57 service the Cultural District, home to many of the city's museums.
+12, 14 and 15 connect downtown to The Stockyards, while No. 2 services the Cultural District, home to many of the city's museums.
 You can also reach the Cultural District via the No. 7, which then heads south to the Fort Worth Zoo.
-A one-way ride on The T will cost you $1.75 if you're on a local route and $5 if you're heading out into the 'burbs.
-If you plan on using The T as your primary form of transport, consider purchasing a day pass ($3.50 for local service and $10 for regional service) or a seven-day pass ($17.50 for local service and $50 for regional service).
+A one-way ride on The T will cost you $2 if you're on a local route.
+If you plan on using The T as your primary form of transport, consider purchasing a day pass ($5 for local service and $12 for regional service) or a seven-day pass for $25.
 Regional service includes the use of the TRE.
 You can purchase one-way tickets and day passes aboard the bus; monthly passes will have to be purchased at TRE stations, at the T Administration Office (located across from the convention center in downtown Fort Worth) or at any T customer relation outlet.

 For more authentic (and lest costly) means of transportation around central Dallas, hop aboard the M-Line Trolley, an old-fashioned electric streetcar that meanders from downtown to Uptown's bustling McKinney Avenue several miles north.
 Along the way, the trolley makes stops near several popular attractions, including the Dallas World Aquarium, the Dallas Museum of Art and the Nasher Sculpture Center.
 The trolley (also known as the McKinney Avenue Trolley) operates every day of the year starting at around 7 a.m. on weekdays and 10 a.m. on weekends and holidays and going until around 10 p.m. on Sunday through Thursday and midnight on Fridays and Saturdays.
 Best of all: Rides are free.